-Graphic representation of the two separate mullerian (paramesonephric) ducts that eventually develop into the fallopian tubes, uterus, cervix and upper vagina.
+Two separate mullerian (paramesonephric) ducts form the fallopian tubes, uterus, cervix and upper vagina.
 Courtesy of fotosearch.com

 There are a number of ways to make the diagnosis of a mullerian duct anomaly: